CFDNA ISOLATION (PLASMA, URINE)

 We have developed a new method of cell-free DNA (cfDNA) isolation from plasma, serum, and urine samples based on a dual-functional substance that binds DNA under physiological conditions (e.g., directly from biological fluids) where it is absorbed to a solid phase matrix.
 Current commercial cfDNA isolation kits employ a traditional silica-chaotropic salt approach and often suffer from lot-to-lot surface differences of silica that result in low extraction efficiency of small DNA fragments.
 Our approach eliminates this problem.

-Our circulating DNA isolation procedure includes three conventional steps:
+Our DNA isolation procedure includes the following steps:

 • DNA binding: simply add SubX and Binding Matrix to your bioliquid sample and rotate for a few minutes;